-The Adelphi Theatre became heavily associated with musical theatre in the last 40 years, with Stephen Sondheim’s A Little Night Music opening here in 1975, Cameron Mackintosh’s first production of My Fair Lady in 1982, and almost exclusively showing musicals since 1993 upon the renovation of the theatre and the opening of Andrew Lloyd Webber’s Sunset Boulevard.
-The transfer of Chicago from Broadway in 1997 brought the theatre its longest-running tenant, racking up almost nine years of performances before transferring to the Cambridge Theatre in 2006.
+The Adelphi Theatre is heavily associated with musical theatre: shows include A Little Night Music in 1975, Cameron Mackintosh’s first production of My Fair Lady in 1982, Andrew Lloyd Webber’s Sunset Boulevard, and Chicago from 1997 - 2006.

 Recent shows at the Adelphi Theatre include the Olivier Award-winning production of Kinky Boots, set at a Northamptonshire shoe factory where the owner taps into the world of drag to improve business.
-The Broadway production of Waitress also ran at the Adelphi.
+The Broadway production of Waitress also ran at the Adelphi for two years.
 Back to the Future made its West End premiere at the Adelphi Theatre in 2021.

 The auditorium has three levels – Stalls, Dress Circle and Upper Circle.
 The raking of the seats is not particularly substantial in any part of the theatre.

 In the Stalls, the overhang of the Dress Circle affects the view of the top of the stage from the seats in Row P and onwards.

 In the Dress Circle, patrons may miss action at the top and front of the stage in Row N due to the shallow rake of the seats in front and the overhang of the Upper Circle.